Fadab2/reading-notes/react-two.md

 * In HTML `<select>` creates a drop-down list
 * In React uses value attribute is used in place of selected tag as well.

+The state is first added to the component that needs it for rendering.
+Then, if other components also need it, you can lift it up to their closest common ancestor.
 <br />

 ### References